-Trade and other receivables are stated after provisions for impairment of £nil (2022 audited: £nil).
-Amounts due from group undertakings are stated after provisions for impairment of £nil (2022 audited: £nil) for expected credit losses in accordance with IFRS 9.
+Trade and other receivables are stated after provisions for impairment of £nil (2023: £nil).
+Amounts due from group undertakings are stated after provisions for impairment of £nil (2023: £nil) when rounded to the nearest thousand for expected credit losses in accordance with IFRS 9.